Yaa-Kali-Python/skills-github-pages/_posts/2025-05-20-Remote-Access-Graphic-User-Interface.md

 The output I received was server.
 I pressed enter, and it prompted for a password.
 Pressing enter again, logged me in and the remote desktop GUI was activated.
 The remote hosts display becamev visible, and the flag was located directly on the desktop.
 This login behavior, gaining access without credentials, is a clear misconfiguration.

 This exercise reinforced the critical importance of proper credential management in system security.
 A simple misconfiguration granted unauthorized access to a remote system.
 The time spent researching open ports proved valuable.
 Port 3389/TCP which supports Windows Remote Desktop Protocol (RDP), was the primary gateway.
-Additionally exploring the rolesand potential vulnerabilities of other open ports (139, 445, and 5357) offered useful insight.
+Additionally exploring the roles and potential vulnerabilities of other open ports (139, 445, and 5357) offered useful insight.
 Even though they weren't necessary for this specific challenge, they may prove beneficial in future scenarios.

 Thanks for reading, and until next time stay curious and stay secure.